 Here in Texas our labor and employment laws generally cut in favor of employers over employees.
 Texas law surrounding an employer’s vacation policy is no exception.
 Employees are often surprised by employer restrictions on vacation use and issues involving whether unused vacation must be paid out when an employee leaves.
-Due to differences among state laws about vacation pay, confusion exists about what law applies in Dallas–Fort Worth.
+Due to differences among state laws about vacation pay, confusion exists about what law applies in Texas.

 Today’s post will discuss Texas law on vacation policies, including whether employers must offer vacation leave, what legal restrictions exist on employers approving or denying leave, whether employers can adopt use-it-or-lose-it policies, whether employers can deduct your paycheck for overusing vacation and what conditions require an employer to pay out unused vacation pay.
-Continue reading how a Dallas and Fort Worth employment attorney explains Texas vacation policies.

 No. Vacation time is a benefit employers offer either voluntarily or as a bargained benefit.
 Neither Texas or federal law requires employers to offer paid or unpaid vacation time.
 Your employer can adopt a policy or enter into a contract that establishes any amount of vacation time it wishes.
 Employers do not have to offer any length of vacation time.

 If your employer establishes a vacation policy then it must adhere to it under the Texas Labor Code.

 Can my Texas employer take away vacation time?

 If you are an at-will employee who does not have vacation benefits protected by contract then yes, your employer can unilaterally terminate paid or unpaid vacation leave as a benefit, even if you have accrued vacation time that you have not had an opportunity to use.
 Employers can generally change those policies at their discretion, but read the next question about uniformly applying policy discretion.